 By Kate Zabriskie

-Kate Zabriskie is the president of Business Training Works, a Maryland-based talent development firm.
-She and her team provide onsite, virtual, and online soft-skills training courses and workshops to clients in the U. S. and internationally.
-For more information, visit www.businesstrainingworks.com/.
+Kate Zabriskie is president of Business Training Works, a Maryland-based talent development firm.
+She and her team provide onsite, virtual, and online soft-skills training courses and workshops.
+For more information, visit www.businesstrainingworks.com.